The UPEI Health Centre, in partnership with other service providers, promotes the health and well-being of the UPEI

 - Injections and blood collection

 The UPEI Health Centre is available to all currently registered students.
 The Centre is also available to active UPEI faculty, staff, and their families.

-Please state the reason for your Health Center visit when booking the appointment because this will affect our assessment of the length of time needed, the provider required and/or equipment needed for the appointment.
+Please state the reason for your Health Centre visit when booking the appointment because this will affect our assessment of the length of time needed, the provider required and/or equipment needed for the appointment.

 - Valid Provincial Health Card or proof of International Student Coverage.